-Therefore, greenspace in Lexington-Fayette County encompasses more than the beautiful rural countryside and urban parks; it includes all of the Urban County’s natural, cultural, historic and visual resources that contribute to the Bluegrass identity.
-Greenspace includes the experience, in the city or countryside, from an automobile, bike or on foot, in a safe and pleasant atmosphere.
-The essential physical characteristics are qualities that citizens treasure and do not wish to lose as the community grows; or, for areas where these qualities are lacking, they could be transformed if properly guided.
-The greenspace system refers to all of these characteristics, that, woven together, give a coherent identity that can be protected and experienced.
-A network of greenways serves as a key feature of this greenspace system in Fayette County.
+Greenspace in Lexington-Fayette County encompasses more than the beautiful rural countryside and urban parks; it includes all of the Urban County’s natural, cultural, historic and visual resources that contribute to the Bluegrass identity and quality of life.
+A network of greenways serves as a key feature of this system in Fayette County.
 These corridors connect people to activity nodes (parks, schools, business areas and neighborhoods) while also providing linkages to habitats for wildlife.
-Find more information about greenways.

 Examples of greenspace include: